RohanNagar/thunder/README.md

 ## Running on Kubernetes

-This is still a work in progress.
-Once the official Thunder image is pushed to Docker hub, this will be possible.
+The official Thunder image is published on [Docker Hub](https://hub.docker.com/r/rohannagar/thunder/).

 1. Modify the `scripts/kubernetes/thunder-deployment.yaml` file to use the correct image: